greenelab/phenoplier_manuscript/manuscript.md

 PhenoPLIER combines TWAS and drug-induced transcriptional responses with gene co-expression patterns by projecting gene-trait and gene-drug associations onto a latent gene expression representation (Figure @fig:entire_process).
-We used PhenomeXcan [@doi:10.1126/sciadv.aba2083], a TWAS resource for the UK Biobank [@doi:10.1038/s41586-018-0579-z] and other cohorts with 4,091 different diseases and traits;
-and the transcriptional responses to small molecule perturbations from LINCS L1000 [@doi:10.1016/j.cell.2017.10.049] comprising 1,170 compounds.
+We used PhenomeXcan [@doi:10.1126/sciadv.aba2083], a TWAS resource for the UK Biobank [@doi:10.1038/s41586-018-0579-z] and other cohorts with 4,091 different diseases and traits, and the transcriptional responses to small molecule perturbations from LINCS L1000 [@doi:10.1016/j.cell.2017.10.049] comprising 1,170 compounds.
-We obtained a latent gene expression representation from MultiPLIER [@doi:10.1016/j.cels.2019.04.003], an unsupervised learning approach applied to recount2 [@doi:10.1038/nbt.3838] -- a uniformly-curated collection of transcript level gene expression quantified by RNA-seq in large, diverse set of samples collected across a range of disease state, cell types differentiation stages, and various stimuli (Methods).
+We obtained a latent gene expression representation from MultiPLIER [@doi:10.1016/j.cels.2019.04.003], an unsupervised learning approach applied to recount2 [@doi:10.1038/nbt.3838] -- a uniformly-curated collection of transcript-level gene expression quantified by RNA-seq in a large, diverse set of samples collected across a range of disease state, cell types differentiation stages, and various stimuli (Methods).
 MultiPLIER extracted 987 latent variables (LV) by optimizing data reconstruction but also the alignment of LVs with prior knowledge/pathways (Methods).
 Each LV or gene module represents a group of weighted genes expressed together in the same tissues and cell types as a functional unit.
 Since LVs might represent a functional set of genes regulated by the same transcriptional program [@doi:10.1186/1471-2164-7-187; @doi:10.1186/s13059-019-1835-8], we conjecture that the projection of TWAS and pharmacologic perturbations data into this latent space could provide context for their interpretation.